Best sparkling wine: the perfect bubbles for 2025

 Does sparkling wine expire?

-Does sparkling wine go bad?
+Does sparkling wine go bad after opening?

 What is the sweetest sparkling wine?

-How long does sparkling wine last?
+How long does sparkling wine age?

 Is sparkling wine alcoholic?

 Absolutely!
 Sparkling wines generally have an alcohol content between 11% and 13%.
-Some lighter styles, such as Moscato, can have lower levels, around 5% to 7%.
+Some lighter styles such as Moscato can have lower levels around 5% to 7%.
 To be certain about the alcohol percentage before pouring, always check the label.
 This helps you select the right sparkling wine for your preference and occasion.

 Follow us